- Describe sleep concerns for infants

 The American Academy of Pediatrics (AAP) actually updated their recommendations for a Safe Infant Sleeping Environment in 2016.
 The most recent AAP recommendations on creating a safe sleep environment include:

 - Back to sleep for every sleep.
-Always place the baby on his or her back on a firm sleep surface such as a crib or bassinet with a tight-fitting sheet.
+Always place the baby on their back on a firm sleep surface such as a crib or bassinet with a tight-fitting sheet.

 - Avoid the use of soft bedding, including crib bumpers, blankets, pillows, and soft toys.
 The crib should be bare.

 - Breastfeeding is recommended.

 - Share a bedroom with parents, but not the same sleeping surface, preferably until the baby turns 1 but at least for the first six months.
 Room-sharing decreases the risk of SIDS by as much as 50 percent.

 - Avoid baby’s exposure to smoke, alcohol, and illicit drugs.

 As you can see, there is a recommendation to now “share a bedroom with parents,” but not the same sleeping surface.
 Breastfeeding is also recommended as adding protection against SIDS, but after feeding, the AAP encourages parents to move the baby to their separate sleeping space, preferably a crib or bassinet in the parents’ bedroom.
 Finally, the report included new evidence that supports skin-to-skin care for newborn infants.

 The website Zero to Three has more information on infant sleep patterns and habits.
 Feel free to explore their multiple topics on the subject.